 PHM expects to generate net profit and positive adjusted EBITDA, excluding IFRS treatment of non-cash items.
-Our top priority continues to be the generation of operational net profit, positive cash flow, and positive EBITDA in fiscal year 2018 and beyond.
-As we continue to expand in our existing markets, we plan to leverage our business platforms to also enter new markets.
-As we continue to grow and achieve scale, the increasing cash generated from operations will be used to market our service and to gain market share, both organically and through acquisitions.
-Our continued integration and rationalization, as well as the spinout of Viemed, have given us a focus and path towards profitability at each business unit.
+Our top priority continues to be the generation of operational net profit, positive cash flow, and positive EBITDA in fiscal year 2019 and beyond.
+As we continue to expand in our existing markets, we plan to leverage our business platforms to enter new markets.
+As we continue to grow and achieve scale, the increasing cash generated from operations will be used to market our service and to gain market share.
+Our continued integration and rationalization, as well as our acquisitions, have given us a focus and path towards profitability at each business unit.

 Going forward, we seek to find ways to continue to grow our customer base and penetrate these markets, while continuing to streamline our operational platform and generate positive cash flow and operational profits.
-We will continue to improve on operational efficiencies and call center management as they are key execution points to maintain our healthy gross margin while growing revenues via the cross selling of services to existing and acquired patients.
+We will continue to improve on operational efficiencies and call center management as they are key execution points in order to maintain our healthy gross margin while growing revenues via the cross selling of services to existing and acquired patients.